Goayandi/kernel_x600-h533/README.md

 	1) Extract the kernel where ever you want.
 	2) Open the terminal in extracted kernel directory
 	3) Edit the toolchain path in start.sh
-	4) Type . start.sh in terminal and press enter
+	4) Type ./start.sh in terminal and press enter
 	5) After it completes compiling, you will get an image.gz-dtb in arch/arm64/boot
 	6) There ends the kernel building.